cruzrr/seaweedfs.js/README.md

 	// The fid's will be the same, to access each variaton just
 	// add _ARRAYINDEX to the end of the fid.
 In this case fileB
 	// would be: fid + "_1"

 	var fidA = fileInfo;
 	var fidB = fileInfo + "_1";

 	console.log(fileInfo);
 }
 ```

+For both methods of writing, a stream can be passed as a file.

 # read(fileId, [stream, cb])